SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 2 - SRA data/README.md

 prefetch --option-file SraAccList.csv
 ```

-Whoops, this most likely didn't work for you if you havenpt used SRA toolkit before, giving an error something like:
+Whoops, this most likely didn't work for you if you haven't used SRA toolkit before, giving an error something like:

 "This sra toolkit installation has not been configured.
 Before continuing, please run: vdb-config --interactive"